biiiiiigmonster/laravel-enum/README.md

 ## Validation

+Usually, we need limit your application's incoming data to a specified enums, laravel provides the basic rule, but here we have perfected it.

 ### Array Validation

+You can use the 'array' syntax for rules.

 #### Enumerate

-Additionally, you can validate that a parameter is an instance of a given enum.
+Validate that a parameter is an instance of a given enum, it's similar to [`Enum Rules`](https://laravel.com/docs/10.x/validation#rule-enum) and can support pure enums.

 ```php
 use BiiiiiigMonster\LaravelEnum\Rules\Enumerate;